Intellectual property violation

 The four main types of intellectual property that your business can own include:

-• Copyrights—copyright protects an author’s or artist’s original works once they are fixed in a tangible form of expression and applies to things like books, articles, video games, song lyrics, scripts, photographs, computer programs, and artwork.
+• Copyrights—copyright protects an author’s or artist’s original works once they are fixed in a tangible form of expression and applies to things like books, articles, video games, song lyrics, scripts, photographs, computer programs, and artwork; and

 • Trade Secrets—trade secrets are formulas, methods, techniques, processes, or other information compilations that are kept secret by your company because they provide actual or potential economic value.